-- Change your diet: Sometimes anxiety can give a person an upset stomach regardless of what they had to eat for lunch that day, but a healthier, balanced diet can really make a long-term difference in a person’s overall health, including how often an upset stomach will occur.
+- Change your diet: Sometimes anxiety can give a person an upset stomach regardless of what they had to eat for lunch that day.
+A healthier, balanced diet can really make a long-term difference in a person’s overall health, including how often an upset stomach will occur.

 - Exercise: If you are experiencing an upset stomach, going for a run can seem impossible, which is why we recommend that patients use exercise as an outlet either when they start to feel stressed or anticipate future stress.